-43. The Council has updated its proposal following feedback during the consultation.
+43. The council has updated its proposal following feedback during the consultation.
 It no longer proposes to adopt collaborative approaches and prioritising applications that can draw in match funding as criteria.
 Instead the council will aim to encourage collaborative approaches and match funding wherever possible.

-- 44. The Council wants to see collaborative bids and match funding, the Council recognises that some voluntary sector organisations will still need support. - 45.
-The Council produces a monthly funding newsletter, which in 2016/17 has supported local voluntary sector organisations to bring in over £800,000 of additional funding.
-The Council is committed to continuing to provide this newsletter. - 46.
-The Council is currently reviewing the needs for community development support in the city.
+- 44. While it intends to follow a more informal approach to collaborative working and match funding, the council recognises that some voluntary sector organisations will still need support for this. - 45.
+The council produces a monthly funding newsletter, which in 2016/17 has supported local voluntary sector organisations to bring in over £800,000 of additional funding.
+The council is committed to continuing to provide this newsletter. - 46.
+The council is currently reviewing the needs for community development support in the city.
 The feedback gathered in this consultation will be used as starting point for discussions about what support voluntary sector organisations may need for developing and maintaining partnerships with other voluntary sector organisations as well as public and private sector organisations and for bringing in additional funding into the city.